AyeshaMunawar-profile/React-Practice/README.md

 8) for component unmount use return a function i.e. `useEffect(()=>{console.log("use effect ran) return ()=>{console.log("The component has unmounted")}},[])`

+## UseEffect  & UseEffect with API requests
+1) Use effect can act like all the three component life cycle methods componentDidMount , componentDidUpdate, componentWillUnmount

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).